klust/SupercomputersForStarters/docs/4_Storage/4_04_Revolution.md

 close to that of RAM memory.
 Instead, it was marketed as memory for large database servers where much of the database could be kept in 3D-Xpoint memory yet accessed as if it were RAM, at a lower cost as a fully RAM-equipped system and at a higher reliability in case of, e.g., power problems.
+The last usage scenario is an example of so-called Storage Class Memory (sometimes abbreviated as SCM): Memory that can operate as (slower) RAM but that just as regular disks storage maintains its state when the system is powered off.

 However, developing a new memory technology to compete with an already established and very far developed technology is hard and requires extremely deep pockets.
 In the end, technological evolution